cozodb/cozo/docs/source/stored.rst

 .. function:: :ensure <NAME> <SPEC>

-    Ensures that rows specified by the output relation and spec already exist in the database, and that no other process has written to these rows at commit since the transaction starts.
+    Ensures that rows specified by the output relation and spec already exist in the database and that no other process has written to these rows at commit since the transaction starts.
     Useful for ensuring read-write consistency.